Catenian Association: Activities and Charity

 Local Circles arrange activities both for their members and their families.
 Meals together, barbecues, picnics, visits to the theatre and sporting events are all popular.

 Around £300,000 a year is raised for local and national charities by Circles through their Presidents' charities.
 The Association supports charitable and other good works in a number of ways.
 It has two chief charitable funds of its own: a welfare fund ('The Benevolent Fund') for the support of its own members and their families, and a bursary fund ('The Bursary Fund') offering financial help to young people in projects contributing to wider society at home and abroad.
 Bursaries are available to young people who undertake voluntary work in developing countries.
 Funds are also raised for a number of projects including providing clean water in Africa.
 At local level, Catenians are active in their parishes, supporting Parish Priests and fellow parishioners.

 Golf societies throughout the Association join together in a National Golf Championship week every year and the Catenian Caravan and Camping Fellowship have a wide range of activities.

+The Catholic Medical Association, the Catholic Women's League, as well as the Catholic Military Association (for members of the UK Armed Forces) are affiliated to the Catenians.

+In 2024, the Times of Malta reported that the Catenians had funded voluntary work by university students in Africa.